Volume 19, Issue 4

 Dino Mandrioli ; Matteo Pradella ; Stefano Crespi Reghizzi.

 A classic result in formal language theory is the equivalence among non-counting, or aperiodic, regular languages, and languages defined through star-free regular expressions, or first-order logic.
 Past attempts to extend this result beyond the realm of regular languages have met with difficulties: for instance it is known that star-free tree languages may violate the non-counting property and there are aperiodic tree languages that cannot be defined through first-order logic.
 We extend such classic equivalence results to a significant family of deterministic context-free languages, the operator-precedence languages (OPL), which strictly includes the widely investigated visibly pushdown, alias input-driven, family and other structured context-free languages.
 The OP model originated in the '60s for defining programming languages and is still used by high performance compilers; its rich algebraic properties have been investigated initially in connection with grammar learning and recently completed with further closure properties and with monadic second order logic definition.
 We introduce an extension of regular expressions, the OP-expressions (OPE) which define the OPLs and, under the star-free hypothesis, define first-order definable and non-counting OPLs.
 Then, we prove, through a fairly articulated grammar transformation, that aperiodic OPLs are first-order definable.
-Thus, the classic equivalence of star-freeness, aperiodicity, and first-order definability is established […]
+Thus, the classic equivalence of star-freeness, aperiodicity, and first-order definability is […]

 13. A model of actors and grey failures